MathewGolding/Hello-World/README.md

 # A-Bit-About-Me
-I am a chemist learning various code at the diamond light source
+I am a chemist learning various code and now using the terminal at the diamond light source having a good time